Crazygiscool/Stoic-Converter/README.md

 # Stoic Journal Converter

-The Stoic Journal Converter is a Python application designed to convert Stoic phone app journals into Obsidian notes.
+The Stoic Journal Converter is a Python application designed to convert Stoic phone app journals into the Apple Official Journal app notes.
 This project aims to provide users with a seamless way to manage their journal entries and enhance their journaling experience.

 ## Features

-- **Conversion**: Convert Stoic journal entries into the Obsidian note format.
+- **Conversion**: Convert Stoic journal entries into the Apple Official Journal app format.
 - **Folder Management**: Automatically create and organize folders for storing converted journal entries.
 - **Customizable**: Easily extendable to add more features and functionalities.